Last Updated on October 19, 2023 by Kayla

 Whichever strategy you choose, try to avoid living on “autopilot,” be in the moment, and set intentions for a happy, healthy holiday season that leaves your heart full and patience intact.

-Ultimately, staying on track during the holidays comes down to being consistent with your goals.
+Ultimately, staying on track during the holidays comes down to being consistent with your goals – not perfect.
 By identifying priorities ahead of time, you’ll have a plan in place and intentions top of mind.

 In my favorite goal-setting book, Finish by Jon Acuff, the author gives numerous strategies for simplifying objectives and achieving your goals, including cutting your goals in half and choosing something to suck at.